In order for Sofia or a database to interpret your question, you have to construct a search statement that could look something like this:

 AND: Used to link different ideas together.

-By using the search operator AND, the library catalogue or database will retrieve only the documents that contain both words.
+By using the search operator AND, Sofia or a database will retrieve only the documents that contain both words.

 If you need to search for a phrase containing two words or more, you may need to use quotation marks (" ").
 Using quotation marks ensures that results retrieved contain only the exact phrase.

-In the Library Catalogue or a database, if you type attention deficit disorder without using quotation marks, you will retrieve documents that contain those three words but not necessarily documents that contain the exact phrase "attention deficit disorder".
+In Sofia or a database, if you type attention deficit disorder without using quotation marks, you will retrieve documents that contain those three words but not necessarily documents that contain the exact phrase "attention deficit disorder".

 The asterisk (also called truncation) used at the end of a word will find all variants of that word.

 Using the asterisk at the end of environment* would retrieve any document containing the words:

 environment / environments / environmental / environmentally / environmentalism / environmentalist